 Scott B. Sanders, AICP; Executive Director

 Da-Wei Liou, GISP; GIS Manager

+Brad Fisher, Senior Planner

 Stephanie J. Matlack, Executive Administrative Assistant

-Brad Fisher, Senior Planner

-Background information in this Comprehensive Plan was compiled between May 2021 and February 2022.
+Background information in this Comprehensive Plan was compiled in 2021 and updated in early 2025.

 Data was current as of the date it was noted.